Final steps

 Please verify the contents of https://api.prestashop-project.org/autoupgrade.
 You might need to wait for the cache to be cleared.

 Update Assistant is using the Distribution API since the version 7.1.
-Before that, it was using an API only available from people of PrestaShop SA with specific rights.
+But some steps still need to be performed on the old API (only available from people of PrestaShop SA with specific rights).

-to add the new version and the related php matrix compatibility - Commit these changes
+• Modify the file versions.py to add the new version and the related php matrix compatibility

-to generate the new Dockerfiles in the folderimages/
+• Run prestashop_docker.py generate to generate the new Dockerfiles in the folder images/ (See documentation)

 Some other registries depend on this registry to be updated (like Docker internal images).
 The update will be automatic.